square/connect-api-examples/connect-examples/v2/node_payment/README.md

 1. Open a browser and navigate to [localhost:3000](localhost:3000)

 1. Test with different payment options.
-For more information on testing in sandbox mode, follow the guide: [Testing using the API sandbox](https://developer.squareup.com/docs/testing/sandbox)
+For more information on testing in sandbox mode, follow the guide: [Testing using the API sandbox](https://developer.squareup.com/docs/testing/sandbox).
+You can find more testing values in this [article](https://developer.squareup.com/docs/testing/test-values).

+    **Note that if you are _not_ using your sandbox credentials and you enter _real_ credit card information, YOU WILL CHARGE THE CARD.**

 ## Application Flow